hubrizer/easy-fetch-ajax/README.md

 # easy-fetch-ajax
 Enhanced easy-fetch script for AJAX requests using Fetch API.
-Handles AJAX requests with various configuration options.
+Handles AJAX requests with various configuration options for Laravel.
+(Can work without laravel as well)
+Makes it easier to handle form submission using bootstrap / ajax Utilizes Toastr, SweetAlert2 and Bootstrap

+Handles button loading, toastr messages and alerts when you submit your ajax request.
+Handles the validation messages sent from laravel and displays the main error message in the toastr message.

 I am looking to make this script better in the future.
 If you have any ideas, issues or need help let me know.